 Weight alone doesn’t reflect your success, especially when building muscle while losing fat.
 Monitor these indicators:

 DEXA scan: The gold standard for measuring bone density and body composition.
 Consider baseline and follow-up scans to track bone density changes.
-Schoenfeld et al. (2016) found that training each muscle group at least twice per week produced approximately 27% greater hypertrophy than once-weekly training, and the increased mechanical loading from more frequent sessions may also support bone density in women over 50, though the study measured muscle growth rather than bone outcomes directly.
+Schoenfeld et al. (2016) found that training each muscle group at least twice per week produced approximately 27 percent greater hypertrophy than once-weekly training, and the increased mechanical loading from more frequent sessions supports bone density in women over 50, though the study measured muscle growth rather than bone outcomes directly.

 Strength progression: Are you lifting heavier weights, performing more reps, or advancing to harder exercise variations?